 How can I use this recipe to make vegan milk chocolate?

-It's possible to make vegan milk chocolate, but you would need one crutial ingredients.
+It's possible to make vegan milk chocolate, but you would need one crutial ingredient - a milk.
+You can of course use a coconut milk instead of cow's milk.

 Do let me know how you get on with your chocolate making and of course, if you have any questions, just let me know in the comments below.